 Why do people perceive ginger cats as having personalities that are very suited to being good human companions?
 Well not everyone does.
 Some people think ginger cats have the same temperament as redheaded people: fiery.
 The situation is a bit confused.

-The first valid point is that if people believe red tabbies have nice personalities then that is enough in itself.
+The first valid point is that if people believe red tabbies have nice personalities, then that is enough in itself.
 People can imprint their beliefs onto something and make it true.
 For example, tortoiseshell cats are sometimes thought of as naughty.
 “Tortie” and “naughty” rhyme.
 Is that why people have come to believe that torties are naughty?

 But are red tabbies really nice cats?
 How can coat colour affect character?
 Redheaded people are meant to be more sensitive to pain than other people.
 If this is true it means hair colour can be associated with some other aspect of the person/animal.

-It is said that the gene that makes cats black also makes the cat more healthy.
+It is said that the gene that makes cats black also makes the cat healthier.
 Once again genes affecting hair colour can affect other things.
 That at least opens the door to the possibility that red cats are likely to have a certain type of character because of the gene that makes their fur red.

 My research indicates that there is no clear, hard evidence that ginger cats have a certain personality.
 We have to rely on what people have experienced, which may be coloured by preconceived ideas.